arcana-technologies/arcana.elfscan/README.md

 # Arcana ElfScan

 Arcana ElfScan is an open source ELF binary forensics tool for APT, virus, backdoor and rootkit detection.
-Arcana.ElfScan is open sourced under the MIT license.
+It has been released open source under the MIT license.

+### Author

-Author: Ryan "ElfMaster" O'Neill, 2018 - 2024
+Ryan "ElfMaster" O'Neill, 2018-2024

+### Contributions

 Thank you to MalcomVX for continuing to design new APT's, Viruses, and implants to test against. :)

 ## Compile and install

--= Get Arcana.Elfscan
 git clone https://github.com/arcana-technologies/arcana.elfscan
 cd arcana.elfscan

--= Build the arcana.elfscan binary
 mkdir build
 cd build
 cmake ..
 make

--= Build plugins optionally
 cd ../plugins
 make
+cd ..

--= Install Arcana, plugins, config files, etc. cd .. sudo ./install.sh
+sudo ./install.sh